 I find the regular style ones are the best.
 Simple and sweet, they can just go over or around your boobs, and you can barely feel them there.

 Cycling is no fashion show, but it can be a right pain when you’ve got waist long hair to fit under a helmet.
-I either go for a very low bun so it sticks out underneath, or if I have the time, a plait.
+I either go for a very low bun so it sticks out underneath, or if I have the time (and energy), a plait.

 If you’re more skilled than me, there are some gorgeous styles that you can try out.
 Just take a look at some of these videos and be inspired!